-We understand that household maintenance keeps you busy.
-There’s lawn to mow, gutters to clean, repairs to make, and never-ending household chores.
-Maintaining the HVAC system is probably the last thing on your mind.
+We understand household maintenance keeps you busy.
+There’s the lawn to mow, gutters to clean, repairs to make, and never-ending household chores.
+However, maintaining the HVAC system is probably the last thing on your mind.
 It runs inconspicuously in the background, keeping your Las Vegas home cool in summer and warm in winter while you deal with the daily demands of life.

-HVAC systems are durable and, for a while, it will continue to faithfully do its job until one day — it doesn’t.
-Suddenly, the AC isn’t blowing cold air or the furnace stops working, and you’re scrambling to find an HVAC contractor to fix it.
-It’s a scenario that can easily be avoided with regular HVAC tune-ups.
+HVAC systems are durable, and for a while, they will continue to do their job until one day, they don’t.
+Then, suddenly, the AC isn’t blowing cold air, or the furnace stops working, and you’re scrambling to find an HVAC contractor to fix it.
+It’s a scenario that can easily be avoided with regular tune-ups.
 HVAC maintenance may be one more task to add to your to-do list, but there are reasons HVAC companies recommend it.

-All new heating and cooling equipment come with a manufacturer’s warranty.
-The duration of the warranty differs from manufacturer to manufacturer but typically lasts between 5 and 10 years.
-When something goes wrong with the equipment, the warranty will only be upheld if regular maintenance was performed by a reputable HVAC contractor.
+All new heating systems and cooling equipment come with a manufacturer’s warranty.
+The warranty duration differs from manufacturer to manufacturer but typically lasts between five and ten years.
+When something goes wrong with the equipment, the warranty will only be upheld if a reputable HVAC contractor performs regular maintenance.

 Manufacturers will also want to know who installed the equipment.
-If an unlicensed contractor did the installation, this can void the warranty.
+If an unlicensed contractor did the installation, this could void the warranty.
 When installing an HVAC system, choose your HVAC contractor wisely.
-Make sure it’s a licensed contractor that offers a guarantee on parts and labor.
+Make sure it’s a licensed contractor offering a warranty on parts and labor.
 If any parts are faulty or the installation wasn’t done correctly, the contractor will repair or replace parts at no extra cost to you.
-At The Cooling Company, we offer a standard one-year warranty on labor and replacement parts.
-For long-term peace of mind, purchase our Comfort Shield Warranty with an extended 10-year warranty covering labor.

 Lastly, don’t forget to register the product within 60 days of installation.
 This is a simple step that many people overlook or forget to do.
 Most manufacturers will fulfill the basic warranty even if the product isn’t registered, but you will lose the extended warranty benefits.
 With some manufacturers, however, not registering the product means losing the warranty entirely.

 One compelling reason to maintain your heating and cooling system is longevity.
-HVAC equipment is designed to last at least 10 years.
+HVAC equipment is designed to last at least ten years.
 With regular maintenance, it may even last longer.
-Residential HVAC systems are a big investment and the higher the quality of the unit the more it will cost.
-If you’ve installed a new system, you’ll no doubt want a good return on your investment, with many years of service.
+Residential HVAC systems are a significant investment, and the higher the quality of the unit, the more it will cost.
+If you’ve installed a new system, you’ll no doubt want a good return on your investment with many years of service.
 That’s where HVAC maintenance comes in.
-Preventative maintenance not only minimizes repairs, it also extends the lifespan of the unit.
+Preventative maintenance not only minimizes repairs but also extends the lifespan of the unit.

-Without annual tune-ups, parts will wear out sooner and the unit’s performance will start to suffer.
-You’ll notice the difference in efficiency, higher energy use, and frequent repairs.
-All of this places an HVAC unit under strain and it will reach the end of its life sooner than it should.
+Without annual tune-ups, parts will wear out sooner, and the unit’s performance will suffer.
+In addition, you’ll notice the difference in energy efficiency, with higher energy use and frequent repairs.
+All of this puts an HVAC unit under strain and will reach its end sooner than it should.

-Most mechanical equipment needs some TLC to keep it function efficiently.
+Most mechanical equipment needs some TLC to keep it functioning efficiently.
 An HVAC system is no different.
-If you own a car, you probably take your car for a service at regular intervals.
-A tune-up keeps your car running smoothly and helps identify problems that may lead to an inconvenient break down when you least expect it.
-The difference with an HVAC system is that you don’t have a mileage indicator to let you know when a service is due.
-Often, homeowners only make a call to their HVAC company when they notice a problem.
+You probably take your car for servicing at regular intervals if you own a car.
+A tune-up keeps your car running smoothly and helps identify problems that may lead to an inconvenient breakdown when you least expect it.
+The difference with an HVAC system is that you don’t have a mileage indicator to determine when servicing is due.
+Often, homeowners only call their HVAC company when they notice a problem.
 Bi-annual maintenance is considered a best practice in the HVAC industry.
-It is proven to be the best way to keep HVAC equipment in good condition.
+It is proven the best way to keep HVAC equipment in good condition.

 Be selective about who you choose to service your heating and cooling system.
-Just like you take your car to the best mechanic in town, make sure you hire the best technicians in Las Vegas to take care of your HVAC system.
+In the same way that you take your car to the best mechanic in town, hire the best Las Vegas technicians to take care of your HVAC system.